There are social benefits to swim lessons including building self-esteem, and promoting positive social interaction.

-As a parent, one of the most heartfelt wishes we have for our children is that they experience happiness in life.
-The ability to develop rich social relationships directly correlates to our perceived happiness later in life, and is an important part of early childhood development.
+We all want our children to experience happiness in life.
+The ability to develop social relationships directly correlates to our perceived happiness later in life.
+It’s also an important part of early childhood development.

-Here’s a quick peek at how children of all ages can take advantage of the social benefits of swim lessons.
+Here’s a quick peek at children experience social benefits through swim lessons.

-Parent/Tot classes help deepen parent/child bonding, and foster healthy attachment.
-Physical movement, the sounds of laughter, and splashing-good-fun all come together to stimulate a baby’s nervous system, cementing the positive social feelings he or she is experiencing during a lesson.
+Parent/Tot classes deepen parent/child bonding and foster healthy attachment.
+Movement, laughter, and fun all come together to stimulate a baby’s nervous system, cementing the positive social feelings he or she experiences during a lesson.

-Trust in a parent during this time deepens, as does the ability of a child to trust the instructor, as he or she sees the parent do the same.
-This can be a helpful cue in social development, especially around ages 5-8 months when separation anxiety can begin to set in.
+Trust in a parent deepens, as does the ability of a child to trust the instructor.
+This can be a helpful cue in social development, especially around ages 6-12 months when separation anxiety begins to set in.

-As confidence and independence grow, we recommend moving from a parent/tot class into a private setting.
-Here, kids can learn to spread their wings and try new things with the safety net of a trained, and caring instructor nearby for support, whose attention is focused 100% on your child.
+As confidence and independence grow, we recommend moving from a parent/tot class into a private lesson.
+Here, kids can spread their wings and try new things with the safety net of a trained, and caring instructor.

-Emotional growth is exponential in this phase, as students bonds with their teacher, and continue to develop water safety and swimming skills, along with their own unique and individual personalities.
+Emotional growth is exponential, as students bond with their teacher, and continue to develop water safety and swimming skills.

-Teaching little swimmers how to overcome frustration with perseverance and a positive attitude is such an important life lesson, and it’s always rewarding to see the discipline and self-control taught in private lessons, carry over into the home and classroom.
+Learning how to overcome frustration with perseverance and a positive attitude is such an important life lesson.
+It’s rewarding to see the discipline and self-control learned in private lessons, carry over into the home and classroom.

-Semi-private lessons teach cooperation, and teamwork.
-Learning new skills in a fun environment with other children of a similar age helps kids to realize that each person has their own strengths and weaknesses, and promotes the development of empathy and compassion.
+Semi-private lessons teach cooperation and teamwork.
+Learning new skills with others helps kids realize that each person has their own strengths and weaknesses.

 Kids work together in semi-private lessons.
 They play games, practice water safety, and ultimately learn to encourage one another, respect individual differences, listen, and cooperate in a group setting.

-At Sea Otter, we’re honored to play an important role, not only as it relates to your child’s swim and water safety skills, but also in the healthy development of their social and behavioral growth.
+At Sea Otter, we’re honored to play an important role, in both your child’s swim and water safety skills, and in their social and behavioral growth.